Chi & Metering

 Storage Writes

-Writing state costs 25 meter units per byte of encoded key plus encoded value in both the tracer-backed policy and the current VM host-operation schedule.
+Writing state costs 25 meter units per byte of encoded key plus encoded value under the current VM host-operation schedule.

 Writes are intentionally much more expensive than reads because they expand the durable chain state.